VSI Archive Backup System for OpenVMS Installation Guide

 2.1.1.
 ABS/MDMS Server Software

-The ABS/MDMS server software should reside on a system which will be managing the policy and media databases for itself and any client nodes connected to it.
+The ABS/MDMS server software should reside on a system that will be managing the policy and media databases for itself and any client nodes connected to it.
 The MDMS server provides access to the policy and media databases.

 There is one kit for both ABS/MDMS servers and clients.
 The installation will provide the appropriate configuration based on what server names are entered during the installation.
 The configuration may be modified at a later time by updating the node and server information in the MDMS database.